sakaki-/gentoo-on-b3/README.md

 ```

 If you have previously connected to a *different* machine with the *same* IP address as your B3 via `ssh` from the client PC, you may need to delete its host fingerprint (from `~/.ssh/known_hosts` on the PC) before `ssh` will allow you to connect.

+> As noted [later](#live-use-warning), please remember to change the image's `ssh` host keys before using it as an external visible server (should you intend to do this).

 ## Using Gentoo